 You can also add the Ice for .NET assemblies to the GAC.
 To do this, open a command prompt window with Administrator privileges and use

-gacutil tool is included with your Visual C# installation.
-For example, if you have installed Visual Studio 2010 in
+gacutil tool is included with your Visual Studio installation.
+You can find which

 Once installed in the GAC, the assemblies will always be located correctly without having to set environment variables or copy them into the same directory as an executable.

 Line numbers for stack traces

 If you've installed the Ice assemblies in the GAC and want line numbers for stack traces, you must also install the PDB (.pdb) files in the GAC.
 Unfortunately, you cannot do this using Explorer, so you have to do it from the command line.
 Open a command shell window and navigate to

 C:\Windows is your system root).
 Doing a directory listing there, you will find a directory named